joergen7/erlang-red/README.md

 What are some tools for *software* prototyping?
 Besides AI and VScode.
 Software developers *create* prototypes but they don't *prototype* software.

 A [telnet session](https://flows.red-erik.org/f/bff27e059752cb60) flow describes how breadboard programming can be done using Erlang-Red.
 That flow *prototypes* a possible *software* solution starting with a simple concurrent approach until a first final approach is found.
 All solutions are testable and usable - instantly and all solutions build on previous solutions - simply copy and paste the flows.
 That's prototyping.

+Implementation of the [MQTT specs](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) to create an [MQTT broker](https://flows.red-erik.org/f/dc897f402c53697f) in Erlang-Red.
+The broker is created as a flow and at the same time, a client is created using the Erlang-Red MQTT nodes so that the broker implementation can be tested.
+Again a breadboard: thing of the MQTT nodes as an [oscilloscope](https://en.wikipedia.org/wiki/Oscilloscope) testing the voltage!

 Why?
 ---